WeblateOrg/weblate/docs/admin/install.rst

 PostgreSQL
 ++++++++++

-PostgreSQL is usually the best choice for Django based sites.
+PostgreSQL is usually the best choice for Django-based sites.
 It's the reference database used for implementing Django database layer.

 .. note::